zonxa/seal/docs/UsingSeal.md

 !!! info
     Anyone can create an onchain `KeyServer` object that references a known URL (such as `seal.mystenlabs.com`) but uses a different public key.
 To prevent impersonation, the SDK performs a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.

-Apps can retrieve a list of allowlisted Seal key servers using the `getAllowlistedKeyServers('<NETWORK>')` function, or use a custom app-defined or user-defined list.
-Refer to the [verified key servers](Pricing.md#verified-key-servers) for a list of available key servers in different environments.
+Apps can define a list of Seal key server object IDs from the [verified key servers](Pricing.md#verified-key-servers) available in each environment.
+You can use any `Open` mode key servers directly.
+For `Permissioned` mode servers, contact the key server operator to register your package ID and receive the corresponding object ID.

 Next, the app should create a `SealClient` object for the selected key servers.